Ash-KODES/image-sequencer/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] code is in uniquely-named feature branch and has no merge conflicts
 * [ ] PR is descriptively titled
 * [ ] ask `@publiclab/is-reviewers` for help, in a comment below
-* [ ] atleast 2 reviews required for getting pull request merged
+* [ ] at least 2 reviews required for getting pull request merged
 * [ ] Insert-step functionality is working correct as expected.
 > We're happy to help you get this ready -- don't be afraid to ask for help, and **don't be discouraged** if your tests fail at first!